 The PhD programme lasts four years – the maximum period for such a programme normally allowed by Polish law (limited additional time is permitted for students interrupting their studies for the various reasons clearly specified in Ministerial regulations).
-Students spend only two of their four years as doctoral students attending taught courses, devoting the remaining two years entirely to research.

 MA as the first year of the PhD